ChimentiMatt/Linguist_Assist/README.md

 # Lingist Assist

-##### A tool to help children, adults, native English speakersm and English as a second language improve their spelling and vocabulary
+##### A tool to help children, adults, native English speakers, and English as a second language learners improve their spelling and vocabulary.

 ## Hear words and definitions and then type out the word

-###### Select from pre-built lists, perfect for young yearners or those trying to study for the SATs.
+###### Select from pre-built lists, perfect for young learners, those trying to study for the SATs, or Adults.

 ###### Select your missed words and see if you can get your words right this time around